Olympus E-M10 III vs Panasonic LX100

 Both the E-M10 III and the LX100 are recent models that are part of the current product line-up.
 The E-M10 III replaced the earlier Olympus E-M10 II, while the LX100 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus E-M10 III vs Panasonic LX100

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M10 III or the Panasonic LX100 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus OM-D E-M10 Mark III:

 - More detail: Offers more megapixels (15.9 vs 12.7MP) with a 12% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.